Faisal-AlDhuwayhi/OS-Process-Management/README.md

 # Opereating System - Process Management
 ## 1 Objective
-This project simulates the behavior of the multiprogramming operating system and use CPU scheduler, and CPU Execution.
+**The project simulates the behavior of the multiprogramming operating system** and use CPU scheduler, and CPU Execution.
 At the end of the simulation, it's expected to output some statistics regarding the behavior of the system.

 ## 2 Specification
-You can find the hardware specification, the multiprogramming OS features and the jobs requirements and more in [this link](/Specification/Specification.pdf) .
+You can find the hardware specification, the multiprogramming OS features and the job requirements, and more details in [**the specifications file above**](https://github.com/Faisal-AlDhuwayhi/OS-Process-Management/blob/master/Specifications.pdf).

 ## 3 Output Of The Project
-Output from the simulation:
-A text file containing statistics about all processes and their final status TERMINATED or KILLED.
+**A text file containing statistics about all processes** and their final status TERMINATED or KILLED.
 Statistics about a process should contain:
 1. Process ID
 1. When it was loaded into the ready queue
 1. Number of times it was in the CPU